4. Digital Modulation¶

 Five symbols, 10 bits of information

-So how do we actually create this signal digitally, in code?
-All we really have to do is create a vector with N samples per symbol, then multiply that vector by a sinusoid.
+How do we actually create this signal digitally, through code?
+All we have to do is create a vector with N samples per symbol, then multiply that vector by a sinusoid.
 This modulates the signal onto a carrier (the sinusoid acts as that carrier).

 Phase Shift Keying (PSK)¶

-Now lets look at modulating the phase in a similar manner as we did with the amplitude.
+Now let’s consider modulating the phase in a similar manner as we did with the amplitude.
 The simplest form is Binary PSK, a.k.a.
 BPSK, where there are two levels of phase:

 - No phase change